 - Bedsheets and blankets should be folded in half with each end pinned.
-A pin in the middle should also be used in case it is breezy, Do flip the sheets after a while for better drying.
+A pin in the middle should also be used if it is breezy, Do flip the sheets after a while for better drying.

 - Clip the edges of the towels with pins.
 Flip them once one of the sides are dry

 - Once the clothes are dried, pull them down from the cloth drying rack and fold them to keep them in shape and fresh.

-The time taken for your clothes to be air-dried depends on many factors.
+The time is taken for your clothes to be air-dried on many factors.
 It mostly depends on what clothes you dry on them, how you dry it, and in what time and environment.
 The season and the climate plays a big role here if you are drying clothes outdoors.
 On a bright sunny summer day, clothes will dry, quicker than when it is cloudy or misty winter.
 Wind also plays a major role in helping clothes dry faster.

 It takes about 2- 4 hours for most clothes to dry when the day is warm and a bit windy.
 Here, of course, the fabric of your cloth makes a difference.
 It is understandable that light cotton clothes dry faster than thicker and woolen ones.

 If you need an air-dry rack for indoor use, the best type for you would be the wall mounted drying racks.
 They are very user friendly and flexible.
 You can always fold and keep them away when they are not being used.

 These can also be carried to places when needed.
 Even more, these wall-mounted racks save your floor spaces.
 These accordion-style drying racks are useful in many ways.
 They have large spaces, which help to lay the clothes down horizontally for faster drying.